Posse Chicago Celebrates 25 Years

 “Posse has been a major portion of my life for 24 years.
 Posse gave me a college education, introduced me to my mentor, Bob Steiner, and shaped my career at Google,” Nguyen said.
 “I’m proud of the 1,000-plus Chicago alumni who have graduated and returned to the city to make a difference.”
 Over the past 25 years, Posse Chicago has hosted numerous Scholar selection and celebration events, including DAP and the annual Awards Ceremony.

-To commemorate the milestone, Posse Chicago will host a special Power of 10 celebration on Thursday, Oct.
-23, 2025, at the Geraghty.
+To commemorate the milestone, Posse Chicago will host a special Power of 10 celebration in October at the Geraghty.
 The event will honor the city’s vibrant community of Scholars and alumni who continue to lead and inspire across sectors.